personalaiexchange/.github/profile/README.md

 ## Introduction

-### Get started with the PAIX Protocol — a Personal AI eXchange
+### Get started with the PAIX Protocol — a Private AI eXchange

 **PAIX is an open protocol for email that standardizes how personal AI agents connect, communicate, and act on behalf of individuals.**